Terry and Bev Larson / Co-CEO's of Hodaka Parts Inc

 Where it all began; Arnold Cycle, Arnold Missouri / 1972

-Larson was one of the Hodaka dealers in the Midwest and he ran his shop out of Arnold
+Larson the father of Terry Larson was one of the original Hodaka dealers back in the day and he ran his shop out of Arnold

-competition as a marketing tool and he sponsored Hodaka riders through his
+competition racing and he sponsored Hodaka riders through his

 volunteers in his son’s Terry, Mike and Larry.
-All raced Hodaka’s during that period and the
+All three raced Hodaka’s during that period and the

-boys sold a lot of bikes for Rich during that period.
+boys sold a lot of bikes for Rich.

 Bill: Terry, I’d like to hear a little bit

 about your background, where you came from, and talk some about your family’s